Despite its military features -- and those

 Constructed of our matchless supple, heavyweight

-Goatskin with Burgundy Pure Rayon Satin Lining.
+Goatskin with Brown Pure Rayon Satin Lining.
 Interior G-1-type pocket with dual

 entry front pockets.
 Zippered wrist with button cuff.
-Heavyweight American Talon
+Heavyweight American NOS Talon

 The illustration above exhibits the